1992 United States Senate election in Idaho

 The 1992 United States Senate election in Idaho took place on November 3, 1992, alongside other elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
 Incumbent Republican U.S. Senator Steve Symms decided to retire instead of seeking a third term.
 Republican nominee and Boise mayor Dirk Kempthorne won the open seat, defeating Democratic Congressman Richard H. Stallings.

 To date, Stallings' 43 percent is the last time that the Democrats have won more than 40 percent of the vote in a Senate election in Idaho.

-Instead of running for a second senatorial term in 1998, Kempthorne campaigned successfully to become Governor of Idaho.
+Instead of running for a second term in the U.S. Senate in 1998, Kempthorne successfully ran to become Governor of Idaho.